How to make a bicycle handlebar higher. Raise the steering wheel of Merida

 The algorithm of actions is as follows:

 1. Loosen the top bolt.
-Just do not need to unscrew it completely, unscrew it 5-7 turns so that the bolt head comes out of the stem to about its height.
+Just don’t need to unscrew it completely, unscrew it 5-7 turns so that the bolt head comes out of the stem to approximately its height.

-2. After that, lightly hit the bolt a couple of times with a hammer so that it goes down again.
+2. After this, lightly hit the bolt a couple of times with a hammer so that it goes down again.

-At the bottom, a wedge with notches is fixed on this bolt, which, when the bolt is tightened, cut into the inner walls of the fork stem.
-When the bolt is unscrewed, the wedge does not always move away from the stem walls.
-With hammer blows, you knock it down from its "familiar place" and after that the stem can be moved up and down.
+At the bottom of this bolt there is a wedge with notches, which, when the bolt is tightened, cuts into the inner walls of the fork rod.
+When the bolt is unscrewed, the wedge does not always move away from the walls of the rod.
+With the blows of a hammer you knock it out of its “home” and after that the stem can be moved up and down.

 3. Set the desired handlebar height.